FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

 The line (super) must be written in the first line after the definition of the class since we want to initialize the abstract widget(Fr_Widget) before changing the internal objects and variables.

-We have as arguments to the widget   *(vertices, label and line width).
+We have as arguments to the widget:(vertices, label and line width).
 You must give exactly 2 vertices to the class, but line width and label is optional.
 Default line width is be 1.

 There are four callbacks that we should define if we want to take benefit of the events.
 These are external function user should define them to do other tasks as events occur.
 For example mouse click or keyboard events etc\...